Hotmoka/hotmoka/tutorial/Takamaka.md

 As you can see, this class simply creates an instance of the blockchain on disk memory.
-It requires to initialize that blockchain, by installing the base classes for Takamaka, that we had previously put inside `lib`, and by creating two accounts, funded with 100,000 and 200,000 units of coin, respectively.
+It requires to initialize that blockchain, by installing the base classes for Takamaka, that we had previously put inside `lib`, and by creating two accounts, funded with 200,000 units of coin each.
 We will use later such accounts to run blockchain transactions.
 They will be available as `blockchain.account(0)` and `blockchain.account(1)`, respectively.

-So, what is the constructor of `InitializedMemoryBlockchain` doing here?
-Basically, it is initializing a directory, named `chain`, and it is running a few initial transactions that lead to the creation of two accounts.
+So, what is the static method `MemoryBlockchain.of()` doing here?
+Basically, it is initializing a directory, named `chain`, and it is running a few initial transactions that install `lib/io-takamaka-code-1.0.jar` in blockchain and then create two accounts.
 You can see the result if you run class `io.takamaka.tests.family.Main`, refresh the `blockchain` project (click on it and push the F5 key) and inspect the `chain` directory that should have appeared: